Italian cuisine is famous for its simplicity: fresh ingredients and traditional recipes define the food culture of Italy.

 In the 13th century, the Pope set standards for pasta quality.

-Originally, generic spaghetti was called “maccheroni.”
+Originally, spaghetti was called “maccheroni.”

 Feeling sleepy?
 Have an apple.
 It will wake you up better than caffeine.